futoin/specs/draft/ftn16_cid_tool.md

         * .minMemory - minimal memory per instance
         * .connMemory - memory per one connection
         * .scalable = true - if false then it's not allowed to start more than one instance globally
-        * .reloadable = false -if true then reload is supported
+        * .reloadable = false - if true then reload WITHOUT INTERRUPTION is supported
+        * .exitTimeoutMS = 5000 - how many milliseconds to wait after SIGTERM before sending SIGKILL
         * .cpuWeight = 100 - arbitrary positive integer
         * .memWeight = 100 - arbitrary positive integer
         * .maxMemory - maximal memory per instance (for very specific cases)